Form 941 for 2018: All You Need to Know

-This webinar covers the IRS Form 941 and its accompanying Form Schedule B for 2018.
+This webinar covers IRS Form 941 and its accompanying Form Schedule B for 2018.
 It discusses what is new for the form in 2018 and covers the requirements for completing each form line by line.
 It includes the filing requirements and tips on reconciling and balancing the two forms.
 The webinar also covers the forms used to amend or correct the returns.

-The Form 941 is the link between your payroll records and the IRS tax records.
+Form 941 is the link between your payroll records and the IRS tax records.
 It is one of the most important compliance areas that the payroll department must navigate and it must be done correctly down to the penny.
-Proper administration of this vital form is critical if you want to avoid IRS Notices and the penalties and interest that accompany them.
-The Schedule B is also a crucial form for many employers.
-The IRS demands that the Form 941 and the Schedule B match to the penny…every single time…without fail!
+Proper administration of this vital form is critical if you want to avoid IRS Notices and the penalties and interests that accompany them.
+Schedule B is also a crucial form for many employers.
+The IRS demands that Form 941 and Schedule B match to the penny…every single time…without fail!
 And in recent years, with all the changes to the form that has become more difficult.

-Not only must the Form 941 be reconciled to the Schedule B it must also be reconciled to the Forms W-2 submitted to the Social Security Administration or penalties, fines and interest again can be assessed.
-Many times the benefits an employer offers make completing the form correctly an extremely difficult task.
-Third party sick pay is a perfect example of such a benefit.
+Not only must Form 941 be reconciled to Schedule B it must also be reconciled to Forms W-2 submitted to the Social Security Administration or penalties, fines and interest again can be assessed.
+Many times the benefits an employer offers to make completing the form correctly an extremely difficult task.
+Third-party sick pay is a perfect example of such a benefit.
 Knowing how to report the wages and taxes withheld or paid is crucial to completing the form correctly.
 Whether the employer pays the wages and withholds the taxes directly, has an insurance company who is their agent handle this for them, or the third party sick pay is handled by an insurance company that is not the employer’s agent determines not only the taxation of wages but the reporting on Form 941.
 Group term life insurance is also another benefit that affects completing the form.
 If an employer has employees who are no longer on the payroll but are still covered under the group term life insurance plan accounting for the employee share of the FICA taxes has its own requirements.
-For employers with tipped employees the form becomes even more complicated.
+For employers with tipped employees, the form becomes even more complicated.
 These employers must know how to adjust for uncollected FICA taxes.

-It has always been a requirement that the Forms 941 be reconciled with the Forms W-2 prior to submitting each form.
+It has always been a requirement that Forms 941 be reconciled with the Forms W-2 prior to submitting each form.
 But this reconciliation has become even more critical these past few years.
 The IRS and the Social Security Administration can both assess penalties if the employer fails in this reconciliation.

 - For the attendee to understand the requirements for completing the 2018 Form 941 correctly line by line

-- To ensure that the attendee has the basic knowledge to complete the Form Schedule B according to the IRS regulations and to ensure that it reconciles down to the penny with the Form 941 prior to submission
+- To ensure that the attendee has the basic knowledge to complete the Form Schedule B according to the IRS regulations and to ensure that it reconciles down to the penny with Form 941 prior to submission

 - To provide the attendee with the basic knowledge of how to complete the Form 941-X. And to ensure the attendee knows when a Form 941-X is required